kenns29/topic-analysis/README.md

 ```bash
 $ npm install
 ```
 It will install all necessary dependencies for our project.
+If the installation throws an error, then most likely it's because node-java installation is unsuccessful.
+Please refer to the [node-java](#node-java) section for detail.
 If you are not familar with npm.
 I suggest you take a look at our _package.json_ file.
 The _dependencies_ field describes all the node libraries we are using.
 If you want to install additional libraries, please do
 ```
 $ npm install --save [library]
 ```